verdaux/BookNotes/Phrases/Impressors 16.md

 - [ ] A waiter materialises from thin air and immediately hits us with the greatly personal question: Do you need a knife and fork?
 - [ ] He had no talent for simplicity
 - [ ] topics that could earn you a gold star at your next conversational hang.
+- [ ] The biggest, most granddaddy of all caveats is that life will, yes, no shit, be more inconvenient without an iPhone.